11 Plants That Repel Roaches

 by eekim is licensed under CC BY 2.0

-Another natural way to repel roaches is by using bay leaves.
-This herb has been used in traditional medicine and cooking for centuries but is also known to keep insects away.
+Another natural way to repel roaches is to use bay leaves.
+This herb has been used in traditional medicine and cooking for centuries and is also known to keep insects away.

 Bay leaves contain compounds that repel roaches, making them one of the most effective plants that repel bugs.

-Use bay leaves to repel roaches, crush them and place them in areas where bugs tend to congregate, such as around your kitchen or bathroom.
+To repel roaches, crush bay leaves and place them in areas where bugs tend to congregate, such as around your kitchen or bathroom.

 You can also place bay leaves in your pantry or cupboards to keep bugs away from your food.